bobbyy16/google-automation/readme.md

-# Online Exam Submission Automation :rocket:
+# Google Drive to Google Sheets and Slack :rocket:

 This project automates handling internal exam submissions from students during online classes.